cert-ee/cuckoo3/docs/src/installation/overview.md

 ## Nodes

-!!! error "Incomplete"
-    We are currently reviewing distributed documentation.

 - Default/single node.
     - The main and task-running Cuckoo3 components run on the same machine.
 They are automatically started when starting Cuckoo3.
 This is the type of setup that fits the most scenarios.
 - Distributed, one main node and one or more task-running nodes.